poult-lab/daily-word/english_words_ learning.md

 14.attain /əˈteɪn/

-[v] Most of our students attained five ‘A’ grades in their exams.
+[v] Most of our students attained five ‘A’ grades in their exams./

+ Industry officials pointed out that Korea needs to improve accessibility to regional destinations to accelerate the country's inbound tourism and attain the ambitious goal of reaching 20 million travelers this year.

 "to succeed in getting sth, usually after a lot of effort"